salimazak/salimazak.github.io/news/index.md

   I will be giving a tutorial titled "[Visual-based Prediction of Control Commands in Autonomous Driving Systems](https://tok2024.ktun.edu.tr/wp-content/uploads/2024/08/SalimAzak_TOK2024.pdf)" at the [TOK2024](https://tok2024.ktun.edu.tr/) conference.

+- ### Upcoming Event: Invited Speaker at RACLAB Mid-Term Camp

+  I will be giving a presentation titled "Applications of Artificial Intelligence" at RACLAB Mid-Term Camp.